magnetoxgarage/Cura-Profiles/README.md

 + Modify Cura to [support thumbnails in GCODE](https://docs.fluidd.xyz/features/thumbnails#cura-with-post-processing-script)

 ## Known Issues
-+ Utilizes volumetric speed calculations; they may not be quite accurate at this point in time and generally seem to be higher than Peopoly Orca Slicer default profiles
++ Utilizes volumetric speed calculations with a assumed volumetric flow.
+This needs to be adapted for all filaments
 + Many Peopoly-specific filament settings have not been copied over
 + If using KAMP, start GCODE will need to be changed to EXTRUDER_TEMP and BED_TEMP
 + ASA profiles seem to be broken.
 I'm not sure why.
 The same seems to occur with Voron ASA profiles on Voron printers.